 Your Jenkins is now up and running as a service.

 Finally we’ll setup our connection to the rest of the world.

 Jenkins is running on port 8080.

 To make the application accessible from the outside, configure a web backend:

 [isabell@stardust ~]$ uberspace web backend set / --http --port <port> Set backend for / to port <port>; please make sure something is listening!
 You can always check the status of your backend using "uberspace web backend list". [isabell@stardust ~]$

 https://isabell.uber.space and see the Jenkins asking for your initial password.
 It is stored in

 [isabell@stardust ~]$ cat ~/.jenkins/secrets/initialAdminPassword SOMEHEXTHATIWONTTELLYOU [isabell@stardust ~]$

 Just copy and paste that and you’ll be good to go.
 Just follow the setup and everything should work out.

-Do jump to a new version just replace the old war with the new version.Written by: Raphael Höser <email@example.com>
+To jump to a new version just replace the old war with the new version.Written by: Raphael Höser <firstname.lastname@example.org>